What information is needed to make a claim?

 For accidental damage claims, it’s important to keep in mind that your insurance will not cover daily wear and tear.
 If your item has reached the end of its natural life, this is not something that would make an insurable claim.
 Spilling coffee on your work phone, however, is an insurable claim.

-To claim for accidental damage to your own items, you’ll need to have a valid business contents or business equipment policy in place.
+To claim for accidental damage to your own items, you’ll need to have a valid business contents, tools insurance or business equipment policy in place.
 For accidental damage to other people’s property, you’ll need public liability in place.

 If wear and tear isn’t the issue, some of the things you’ll need to provide to start your claim for accidental damage to your own contents and equipment, include:

-- Proof of purchase: For claims involving accidental damage, you’ll always be asked to provide the make and model of the item, as well as proof of purchase.
+• Proof of purchase: For claims involving accidental damage, you’ll always be asked to tell us the make and model of the item, as well as proof of purchase.
 Receipts help determine personal items from business ones and confirm what you paid.
-If it’s a specialist item — whether yours or that of a third party — we’ll usually ask that you send a web link to a like-for-like replacement
+If it’s a specialist item — whether yours or someone else’s — we’ll usually ask that you send a web link to a like-for-like replacement

-- Beyond repair: If your item is past saving we’ll need evidence showing as such — this can be an email from a repair shop advising that the cost of repair is higher than the cost of a like-for-like replacement or a quote showing the cost of repair to restore the items to their original condition
+• Beyond repair: If your item is past saving we’ll need evidence showing this.
+This evidence can be an email from a repair shop telling you that the cost of repair is higher than the cost of a like-for-like replacement or a quote showing the cost of repair to restore the item to its original condition

 Perhaps you’ve spilled nail polish over a customer’s white carpet, or you accidentally knocked down part of a garden wall when doing some work.
 This is where your insurance can potentially help.